Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 The great car insurance con: Premiums soar to record high as prices hiked 50% in a year

-Exclusive: The average premiums rose by 48 per cent in the 12 months to June 2023
+Exclusive: The average premium rose by 48 per cent in the 12 months to June 2023

 Car insurance premiums have rocketed by almost 50 per cent over the past year, with millennials and older drivers hit hardest.